CONTACT US

 To the extent allowed by law, our aggregate liability to you (whether in contract, tort, equity or otherwise) in connection with our services to you is limited to the amount available to be payable under the Professional Indemnity Insurance held by the firm.

-We maintain a trust account for all funds which we receive from clients (except moneys received for payment of our invoices).
-If we are holding significant funds on your behalf we will normally lodge those funds on interest bearing deposit with a bank.
-In that case we may charge an administration fee of 5% of the interest derived.
+10.1 We maintain a trust account for all funds which we receive from clients (except moneys received for payment of our invoices).

 Please also be aware that under the Anti-Money Laundering and Countering Financing of Terrorism Act 2009 we may have to notify and provide information to government or other agencies, without notice to you.